Abby-w/COMP4447-Final-Project/README.md

 Repository for final group project for Data Science Tools 1

 ### Program functionality
+Temporary working files for individual's cleaning are included in this repository.
+Primary deliverable files are Data_cleaning.ipynb and Data_analysis.ipynb.
 Data_cleaning file must be run before the Data_analysis file.

 ### GROUP MEMBERS